Skip to main content Go to home page

 • Whittlesea

-• Wyndham
+• Wyndham.

 Our forms do not allow submissions for properties that are not located within one of these municipalities.

-There are four types of land that may be affected: type A, B-1, B-2 and C. These different types of land became part of the contribution area and subject to the GAIC at different times, with different rates applying.
+There are 4 types of land that may be affected: type A, B-1, B-2 and C. These different types of land became part of the contribution area and subject to the GAIC at different times, with different rates applying.

 Affected land will have a GAIC recording placed over the title to the land which will restrict changes to title.
 This recording is only removed once the GAIC has been paid.